Department of History

 And our public history course offerings and outreach programs seek to demonstrate to teachers, community leaders, and interested residents the challenges and rewards of doing good history.
 The Virginia Center for Civil War Studies, which is housed in the department, seeks to shed new light on this tragic conflict, which continues to have a profound impact on the world we live in today.

-- A History major student has been chosen to present her research at the ACC Meeting of the Minds Conference
+- Ledesma to present at the ACC Meeting of the Minds Conference

 - Four history faculty and one graduade student win CLAHS awards